 - Serious allergic reaction

-What to expect when you start Lovaza (Omega-3 Acid)Skip what to expect section.
+What to expect when you take Lovaza (Omega-3 Acid)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Lowers triglycerides.